DarK-Devv/DarK-Devv/README.md

 ### Hi there 👋
 I'm Veeti (DarK-Devs), I am goal oriented and quickly learning ICT engineering student, who is not afraid of setbacks and challenges.
-I would definitely like to be involved in implementing new modern solutions.
+I would like to create new modern solutions.

 I'm 20-year-old second-year ICT-engineering student majoring in Software Engineering.
 I am studying at Metropolia University of Applied Sciences.